-Large blue house on sloping lot with full-width balconies.
+Large blue house on a sloping lot with full-width balconies.
 This is a light blue verging on grey.
-Interesting front door is on the side of the home due to the sloping nature of the lot.
+An interesting front door is on the side of the home due to the sloping nature of the lot.

-Large 3 story home with blue wood siding and white trim.
-Garage door is natural wood.
+Large 3-story home with blue wood siding and white trim.
+The garage door is natural wood.
 This home includes a rooftop deck.

 Blue/gray home with shingle siding and stonework.
-Home features lovely veranda on a typical suburban lot.
+The home features a lovely veranda on a typical suburban lot.
 Custom stamped concrete driveway complements the blue/gray color scheme.

 Talk about an incredible scene and property.
-Large two story home with fairly bright blue exterior set against mountain with Autumn colored leaves all over the property.
+Large two-story home with a fairly bright blue exterior set against a mountain with Autumn colored leaves all over the property.

 Large blue and gray house.
 The top exterior is blue with shingle siding.
 The lower exterior is grey with regular siding.
-The 3 car garage features white garage doors which matches the white trim elsewhere on this home’s exterior.
+The 3-car garage features white garage doors, which match the white trim elsewhere on this home’s exterior.

 Rear view of a blue home with a large deck with blue railing and support beams.

 I think here’s an example of a blue home that doesn’t work.
-Way too much going one with the blue, white trim, bright red door and then red brick.
-The home exterior should be blue where there is brick.
+Way too much going on with the blue, white trim, bright red door, and then red brick.
+The home exterior should be blue, where there is brick.
 That would work well.
 I’d opt for a darker blue as well.

-Close up of a blue house with red door and white trim.
+Close-up of a blue house with a red door and white trim.
 Again, I’d prefer a darker blue.
 Notice the chimney also has blue siding with white trim.
 I like that touch to maintain the uniform look.
 As noted above, mixing red brick with blue siding doesn’t work well.

 Here’s a blue/green home exterior with white trim.
 Not my first color choice, but it’s unique and not an eyesore.

-Blue/gray classic home with charcoal gray exterior shutters flanking white trim windows is an absolutely beautiful look on this stunning home.
+A blue/gray classic home with charcoal gray exterior shutters flanking white trim windows is an absolutely beautiful look on this stunning home.
 I love it.
-Rood could use new, darker shingles though.
+Rood could use new, darker shingles, though.

-Very nice two story home on wide lot with a blue/gray exterior and white trim.
+Very nice two-story home on a wide lot with a blue/gray exterior and white trim.
 I like this blue a lot.
 It has a touch of green in the hue as well.

 Another view of the home above.
 Yup, looks great from this perspective too.